Stable Andrews-Curtis Conjecture via Fake Surfaces and Zeeman Conjecture: Reducing the Complexity of a Fake Surface

-\ \\ Case 8 \\ For the case in Figure \ref{fig:5+4+4+41}, based on Case 7, we assume that $[2,9,4,8]$ and $[10,-3,9,-3]$ have nontrivial $T$-bundles.
-Do the operation with $[1,2,3,4,5]$ along edge 1,3 to increase the number of vertices by 1.
-We get three embedded disks put like the right diagram where the green 2-disk and the red 5-disk have nontrivial $T$-bundles.
-Then do the operation with the green disk to remove edge 9 from the red disk and go back to the original complexity.
-Then We can continue the reduction using Case 4.
-We can use the similar method for the case in Figure \ref{fig:5+4+4+42}.
+The first case is shown in Figure~\ref{fig:5+4+4+41}.
+We can assume that $[2,9,4,8]$ and $[10,-3,9,-3]$ have nontrivial $T$-bundles, since otherwise we can reduce the complexity by Case 7.
+We do the trivial embedded disk move to $[1,2,3,4,5]$ along edges 1 and 3, which increases the complexity by 1.
+The resulting fake surface has three embedded disks as in the right side of Figure~\ref{fig:5+4+4+41}, where the green disk with 2 vertices and the red disk with 5 vertices have nontrivial $T$-bundles.
+We then do the nontrivial embedded disk move to the green disk to remove edge 9 from the red disk and go back to the original complexity.
+The new red disk has 4 edges, and so we can apply Case 4 to the new red disk and the gray disk.
+We can use a similar method for the second case in Figure~\ref{fig:5+4+4+42}.